RAPID (Regional Anaesthesia for Painful Injuries after Disasters)

 Lead organisation: Epicentre/Medecins Sans Frontières, France/USA

-Partnering organisations: Brown University, others to be determined
+Partnering organisations: Brown University

-Study locations: To be determined
+Study locations: N/A

 Principal Investigator: Carrie Teicher, Epicentre